iBluemind/simple_profile/README.md

 $ flask build_compressed_assets
 ```

-The static file resources can be uploaded Amazon S3 using below command:
+The static resources can be uploaded on Amazon S3 using below command:

 ```sh
 $ flask upload_to_s3